google/dart_cli_pkg/doc/standalone.md

 Output: `build/$executable.native`

-Compiles each executable in the package to a
+Compiles each executable in the package to an
 [AOT module (aot-snapshot)][aot-snapshot] with asserts enabled.

 ## `pkg-standalone-dev`